 City of Madison, WI

 Madison is located in Dane County in Wisconsin.
 The median income is $53,958 and the median home value is $217,500.
-The unemployment rate is 6.60% compared to 7.9% for the U.S. as a whole.
-Workers commute an average of 19.1 minutes each day.
-The population is 80.7% White, 7.4% Black, 0.3% American Indian, 7.5% Asian, and 4.2% identify as some other race or ethnicity.
-For more on the schools, healthcare, and getting around in Madison, see each of the tabs below.
-For those people interested in the walkability of a community, Madison has a Walk Score® of 47.
+The unemployment rate is 6.60% compared to the 6.1% unemployment rate for the United States (as of August 2014).
+Workers commute an average of 19.1 minutes to work each day.
+The population is 80% White, 7% Black, 7% Asian.
+0% of residents are of Hispanic or Latino origin.
+4% identify as another race or ethnicity, or two or more races.
+For more on schools, business, and healthcare in Madison, see each of the tabs to the leftabove.
+Walkability can be a key driver of the overall livability of a community.
+Madison has a Walk Score® of 47.

 Median Household Income$53,958

 Median Home Price$217,500

 Broken Arrow has never been more delicious.
 From bars to breakfast bistros, the food scene in Broken Arrow is booming like never before.
 Here are five of our favorite facilities for fun and feasting:

 Sure, football is a big deal in Madison.
 Thanks to the University of Wisconsin-Madison’s Badgers, fans crowd into an almost 90,000-seat stadium on game day.
 However, there’s more to do in the city than be a spectator.Festivals and Events